 “Today, the U.S. government pays the lion’s share of all long-term care costs through Medicaid primarily and to a lesser degree through Medicare,” said Steven A. Moses, the president of the Seattle-based Center for Long-Term Care Reform, founded to promote public policy that directs public resources toward those most in need of long-term care.
 “Medicare long-term services are very limited—some say nonexistent—and Medicaid suffers from problems of access, quality, low reimbursement, institutional bias, and loss of independence.”

-Moses is concerned that current federal and state government programs funding long-term care costs for eligible participants are a ticking financial time bomb.
-Citing statistics on Medicaid enrollees compiled by the Kaiser Foundation, Moses pointed out that only about 10 percent of Medicaid distributions, on average, go to aged individuals, many of whom may need long-term care at some point.
+Moses pointed out that current federal and state government programs funding long-term care costs for eligible participants are a ticking financial time bomb.
+Citing statistics on Medicaid enrollees compiled by the Kaiser Foundation , Moses said that only about 10 percent of Medicaid distributions, on average, go to aged individuals, many of whom may need long-term care at some point.
 As baby boomers enter their sunset years, they are likely to increase the volume of Medicaid distributions going toward aged individuals.

 The solution would be for the government to substantially increase funding to both Medicare and Medicaid.
 If this turns out not to be the case, the most viable alternative, Moses said, is for the government to target increasingly scarce social welfare dollars to the “genuinely needy.”